zaiisao/Documentation/en/Recording/recording_java.md

 }
 ```

-This callback function returns the user ID of the active speaker.
+This callback returns the user ID of the active speaker.

 <table>
 <colgroup>